 7 Beams

-In Section 7.1 we’ll review how to find the internal shear force and bending moments at a specific point in a beam using equilibrium.
-In Section 7.2 we’ll discuss the relationships between the applied load, the internal shear force, and the internal bending moment.
+Section 7.1 reviews how to find the internal shear force and bending moments at a specific point in a beam using equilibrium.
+Section 7.2 discusses relationships between the applied load, the internal shear force, and the internal bending moment.

-We’ll then discuss a more general approach to visualizing the internal shear force and bending moment at different points in a beam using shear force and bedning moment diagrams.
-In Section 7.3 we’ll explore how to draw these diagrams using an equilibrium method.
-Then in Section 7.4 we’ll discuss an alternative graphical method for drawing these diagrams.
+Then follows a discussion of a more general approach to visualizing the internal shear force and bending moment at different points in a beam using diagrams of these.
+Section 7.3 explores how to draw these diagrams using an equilibrium method.
+Then Section 7.4 provides an alternative graphical method for drawing these diagrams.

-Before we can present methods for finding internal shear and moments of beams, we need to establish a sign convention.
-This way, we provide consistency and know how to interpret our results.
-It should be noted that anytime you start a new project or subject you should ensure that a sign convention is established.
+Before presenting methods for finding internal shear and moments of beams, we need to establish a sign convention to provide consistency and act as a guide to interpreting our results.
+Note that anytime you start a new project or subject, you should ensure that a sign convention is established.

 For the purposes of this book, the shear is positive when the external forces shear off as depicted in Figure 7.2.
 Another way to think about it is that a positive shear is when the internal shear forces cause a clockwise rotation of the beam segment.